Stormtroopers surf the Severn Bore

 “A product is what you buy.
 An experience is what you remember”

-So much to experience.
+Experience so much.
 What will you choose today?
 From adrenaline packed action to gentle crafts or time to “stand and stare” Its all here for you!

-We have limited our huge list to things which are under an hour from our cottages by car and which have proved popular with guests.
+Choose things which are under an hour from our cottages by car and which have proved popular with guests.
 We can supply contact details for all the places and things we list and are happy to help you make the right choices for you ahead of your stay with us.
 If you would like to try something not listed do ask us.
 It doesnt mean its not here and we can probably find it for you ( apart from nightclubs which we know we are not very good at!)

 See where Star Wars ” The Force Awakens” was filmed , sit on an Iron Throne – or spot Dr Who